 There is some specialized terminology associated with BigchainDB.
 To get started, you should at least know the following:

-A BigchainDB node is a machine or set of closely-linked machines running RethinkDB/MongoDB Server, BigchainDB Server, and related software.
+A BigchainDB node is a machine or set of closely-linked machines running MongoDB Server (or RethinkDB Server), BigchainDB Server, and related software.
 Each node is controlled by one person or organization.

 The people and organizations that run the nodes in a cluster belong to a BigchainDB consortium (i.e. another organization).
 A consortium must have some sort of governance structure to make decisions.
 If a cluster is run by a single company, then the “consortium” is just that company.